CrystalCodes22/Unity-Integration-Test/README.md

 # Unity-Github Integration Test
-A teset repository to test Github's integration with Unity.
+A test repository to test Github's integration with Unity.